 So come on over and share your most annoying migraine headache symptom.

-I think it's also helpful to understand the 4 phases of complex migraine.
+I think it's also helpful to understand the 4 phases of migraine.
 You might be missing the pain phase, but getting all the others.

 Here is a list of some common symptoms.